 How do I treat bed bugs?

 If you’re a commercial business, the best thing to do is notify your pest controller as soon as you suspect an infestation.
-Detecting bed bugs as early as possible helps make treatment more effective and less costly; that’s where our
+Detecting bed bugs as early as possible helps make treatment more effective and less costly; that’s where our Bed Pod system helps, detecting and notifying you and your pest control company of a bed bug’s presence.

 If you’re a homeowner or resident, speak to your property manager or call in a pest controller.
 Some local councils in the UK are able to provide contacts for pest controllers in your area.
 If you rent, check your tenancy agreement as your landlord may be responsible for arranging treatment.
 Bed bugs can be tricky to contain and cause a lot of damage if left untreated, so it’s best to use professional pest control services to eradicate bed bugs and monitor your home to catch them early.